Nosenti/bouletteproof-clone/README.md

 - **React Table**: Extend the table's functionalities.
 - **Lucide Icons**: Icon library for React applications.
 - **ESLint & Prettier**: Code linting and formatting tools.

+## Areas of Improvement

+While the web page looks as expected, below are the improvements in terms of code refactoring where necessary to adhere to DRY principles and improve user experience:

+- **Responsiveness:** The current state of UI is only tailored for laptops and it could be improved to be responsive to smaller screens like a tablet and phone.
+- **Dark Mode:** For better user experience, dark mode could be implemented to match the users' preferences.
+- **Improving code re-usability:** Some components could be broken down even into smaller components